Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Vertex operator algebras and weak quasi-Hopf algebras, unitarizing

 We will restrict to VOAs and conformal nets whose representation category are known to be modular tensor categories.
 These are the rational VOAs satisfying the assumptions in \cite{Huang2} and the completely rational conformal nets defined and studied in \cite{KLM}.

-The main result of this section is the construction of unitary structures on module categories of some models, including the affine vertex operator algebras ${\rm Rep}(V_{{\mathfrak g}_k})$ at positive integer levels $k$.
-Our result is based on Wenzl work about the construction of unitary structures on fusion categories of quantum groups at certain roots of unity and on Kazhdan-Lusztig-Finkelberg equivalence theorem.
+The main result of this section are Theorems \ref{TheoremUnitaryRepVOA} (a general result) and its most important application, Theorem \ref{TheoremUnitaryBraidRepAffine} which give the construction of unitary structures on ribbon braided tensor categories of modules of some vertex operator algebras, including the affine vertex operator algebras ${\rm Rep}(V_{{\mathfrak g}_k})$ at positive integer levels $k$ of classical Lie types and $G_2$.

+Our result is based on Wenzl work about the construction of unitary structures on fusion categories of quantum groups at certain roots of unity \cite{Wenzl} and on our proof of an analogue of Kazhdan-Lusztig-Finkelberg equivalence theorem in the setting of vertex operator algebras, with Huang-Lepowsky ribbon braided tensor category structure, Theorem \ref{Finkelberg_HL}.
 To obtain these unitary structures, weak quasi-Hopf algebras will play a role in transporting the unitary structure from the setting of quantum groups to the setting of vertex operator algebras following the general construction of Sect. \ref{12}.

-Later on, we shall describe a more detailed construction of weak quasi-bialgebras that uses the inner structure of the categories involved, will be useful to get a proof of the Kazhdan-Lusztig-Finkelberg theorem for all Lie types and positive integer levels.
-Summarizing, we have a construction of unitary structures on all ${\rm Rep}(V_{{\mathfrak g}_k})$.
+In this section we shall adopt general Tannakian constructions described in the previous sections.
+Therefore at the end of this section, we shall conclude with a positive result on unitarization of those ${\rm Rep}(V_{{\mathfrak g}_k})$ for the Lie types stated in Theorem \ref{Finkelberg_HL} (the classical types and $G_2$), but we shall not give a full account on the unitary structure that we obtain.
+To this aim, we shall need more work on {\it canonical} Tannakian constructions of weak Hopf algebras associated to the quantum group fusion categories ${\mathcal C}({\mathfrak g}, q, \ell)$, and the complete proof of Theorem \ref{Finkelberg_HL}.
+This will be done in Sect. \ref{18}--\ref{33}.
+Therefore the unitary structure of ${\rm Rep}(V_{{\mathfrak g}_k})$ will be clarified in a more complete way by the end of the paper.

+In the setting of rational conformal field theory, Moore and Seiberg observing an analogy between certain polynomial equations that they had obtained and the structure of a braided tensor category, discovered these structures in conformal field theory \cite{Moore-Seiberg1}, \cite{Moore-Seiberg2}.
+It took a long time and the work of many authors to construct braided tensor category structures on the WZW models, and show that they they satisfy all the axioms of modular tensor categories.
+The reader may find some history in the introduction of \cite{On_a_problem_posed_by_Huang}.